It's a New Day in Public Health.

 The Florida Department of Health works to protect, promote, and improve the health of all people in Florida through integrated state, county, and community efforts.

 Behavioral Risk Factor Surveillance System (BRFSS)

 Florida is one of 50 states conducting the Behavioral Risk Factor Surveillance System (BRFSS) with financial and technical assistance from the Centers for Disease Control and Prevention (CDC).
 This state-based telephone surveillance system is designed to collect data on individual risk behaviors and preventive health practices related to the leading causes of morbidity and mortality in the United States.
 Information from the survey is used for health planning, program evaluation, and monitoring health objectives within the Department of Health.
-Target population of BRFSS are people 18 years and older, who reside in a Florida household.
+The target population of BRFSS are people 18 years and older, who reside in a Florida household.
 In Florida, BRFSS started in 1986.
 Since then, it has been conducted annually.
-Sample Size and Response Rate, 1986-2010
+Sample Size and Response Rate, 1986-2020

 - About BRFSS Questionnaires

 - Frequently Asked Questions

 The BRFSS questionnaire is jointly developed by CDC and state.
 Core questions are provided by CDC, and states are asked not to make any changes to these questions.
 Rotating core questions are those questions asked every other year.
 The emerging core is a set of questions, also called a test module, that typically focus on issues of a "late breaking" nature and are evaluated at the end of one year to determine their potential value in future surveys.
 The BRFSS also includes optional modules provided by CDC, which are sets of questions on selected topics.
 States may choose to add any of the modules.
 States can also add their own original questions.
 Optional Modules 2007-2022

 What is the Florida Behavioral Risk Factor Surveillance System (BRFSS)?